Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 2. VAT return

-If your tax period is the calendar year, file and pay VAT by 29 February 2024.
+If your tax period is the calendar year, file and pay VAT by 2 March 2026.

 File a VAT return if you are registered for VAT.
 However, you do not need to file a VAT return if you have nothing to report for the tax year (such as sales of timber or deductible VAT).
 A requirement is that your tax period is the calendar year and that you do not conduct any other operations subject to VAT, such as agriculture or business.

-3. pre-completed tax return on your personal income
+3. Pre-completed tax return on your personal income

-If you conduct only forestry operations, you will receive a pre-completed tax return on your personal income in March–April 2024.
-If you make corrections, the deadline for them is 7 May, 14 May or 21 May 2024.
+If you conduct only forestry operations, you will receive a pre-completed tax return on your personal income in March–April 2026.
+If you make corrections, the deadline for them is 14 April, 21 April or 28 April 2026.
 You can check the due date on your pre-completed tax return and in MyTax.

 4. Real estate information

-Check the information in the real estate tax decision and make any necessary corrections by 7 May 2024.
+Check the information in the real estate tax decision and make any necessary corrections by 14 April 2026.

-You will receive the real estate tax decision in March 2024.
-Read more about real estate tax.
+You will receive the real estate tax decision in March 2026.

 File in MyTax – see the previous year’s undepreciated acquisition costs and reserves